i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 When an inbound session is created at the receiver (Bob), it may be bound to the far-end Destination (Alice), at Alice's option.
-If Alice includes binding information (her Destination hash and signature) in the new session message, the session will be bound to that destination, and a outbound session will be created and bound to same Destination.
+If Alice includes binding information (her static key) in the new session message, the session will be bound to that destination, and a outbound session will be created and bound to same Destination.
 As the sessions ratchet, they continue to be bound to the far-end Destination.